The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Who pays more for auto insurance, men or women?
-Let's break down car insurance rates by gender.
+Let's compare car insurance rates by gender.

-Gender aside, young drivers face high car insurance premiums.
-Insurance companies consider young drivers more likely to take risks, drive dangerously, and file claims.
+No matter their gender, young drivers pay high car insurance premiums.
+Insurance companies consider young drivers more likely to take risks, drive recklessly, and file claims.
 These tendencies make young drivers more expensive insurance clients.
-As a driver ages, their auto insurance rates typically drop accordingly.
+As drivers age, their auto insurance rates typically drop accordingly.

-This data is a nationwide average.
-Hawaii, Massachusetts, and Montana do not use gender as a rating factor for car insurance premiums.
-However, Nevada women still pay nearly 6% more for car insurance than do the state's male drivers.
+The above data represents the nationwide average.
+Currently, Hawaii, Massachusetts, Pennsylvania, North Carolina, California, and Montana do not use gender as a rating factor for car insurance premiums.

 Sometimes it makes sense to file a claim.
 Here’s how to tell:

 Telematics are in-car devices that monitor the way you drive in order to better price your premium.
 Rather than using things that are indirectly related to your premium, such as gender, credit score or driving history, telematics-based insurance policies are priced based on the following driving habits:

 In theory, if you're a safer driver you can save on your premiums.
 Below are some of the top insurance companies' advertised telematics discounts.